-Paying extra fees to shift spending to your cards and earn extra signup bonuses is worthwhile, but only if you really wind up qualifying for more signup bonuses than you would otherwise.
-If you are not making a sustained effort to earn as many signup bonuses as possible, try to avoid paying fees to generate extra credit card spending.
+Paying extra fees to increase the percentage of your total spending that goes onto credit cards so that you can qualify for additional signup bonuses is worthwhile, but only if you really wind up qualifying for more signup bonuses than you would otherwise.
+If you are not making a sustained effort to qualify for as many signup bonuses as possible, try to avoid paying fees to generate extra credit card spending.
 You are better off spreading your applications out and avoiding paying extra fees.
-In other words, don't pay convenience fees to go through a spurt of signups, and then waste your natural spending on your existing cards later in the year.
+In other words, don't pay convenience fees to go through a spurt of signups and then waste your natural spending on your existing cards later in the year.

 Each credit card company has rules that limit how quickly you can sign up for their cards.
 You will need to spread out your applications with any given bank.
 Depending on your volume, that may mean you need to be spread your applications across different banks, rather than just working your way down a list of the most valuable bonuses.
 Note that these rules only apply to the bank's own cards, unlike the Chase 5/24 and Bank of America 3/12 or 7/12 rules, which apply to cards you get from every bank.